Greece Moments Greece Moments

 Rhodes Toy Museum

-Toys from the last 70 years are on display, most of which are sold in Greece .
-For the little ones there will be a handicraft and tasting corner.
-The big and the young at heart come to the basement of the Rhodes Toy Museum from Atari to Sega to nostalgic vending machines make video game players’ hearts beat faster.
+Toys from the past 70 years are on display, many of which were once sold across Greece.
+For the youngest visitors there is a craft and tasting corner.
+In the basement of the Rhodes Toy Museum, older visitors and the young at heart will find everything from Atari to Sega, with nostalgic arcade machines to make any gamer’s heart beat faster.

-For us personally, the visit to the Toy Museum in Rhodes is one of the most surprising and beautiful excursions.
-Especially for families with children, it is worth taking a detour after visiting the Epta Piges.
+For us personally, visiting the Toy Museum in Rhodes is one of the most surprising and enjoyable excursions on the island.
+Especially for families with children, it is well worth a detour after the Epta Piges.
 The museum is only 7 km away.
-Toilets and soft drinks are available.
+Toilets and soft drinks are available on site.

 Faethon Miniature Horses Farm

-Attention animal lovers!
-Just outside the village of Archangelos, a real insider tip awaits you: the endemic dwarf horses of Rhodes.
-The bad news: There are only less than 15 specimens of the mini horses of the genus Equus Caballus Caballus left on the island, they are highly endangered.
+Attention, animal lovers!
+Just outside the village of Archangelos, a real insider tip awaits: the endemic dwarf horses of Rhodes.
+The difficult news is that fewer than 15 specimens of these miniature horses of the genus Equus Caballus Caballus remain on the island.
+They are critically endangered.

 Rhodos kleine Pferde Faethon Farm Erfahrung